tinted-theming/home/builder.md

 The builder MUST provide a method of loading one or more schemes for use in building templates.
 The builder MAY provide a method of loading multiple schemes at one time.
 Convenient access to schemes in the [schemes repository](https://github.com/base16-project/base16-schemes) MAY also be provided.

 This repo contains _scheme files_ for all official schemes.
-We store scheme styles in different folders, but this is not a guarantee.
+We store scheme styles in different directories, but this is not a guarantee.

 - `/base16/*.yaml`
 - `/base24/*.yaml`